yepher/json-doc/README.md

 * Browse to http://chidev.org/
 * Select [Slack Botton](https://chidev.herokuapp.com/) on the page
-* Join the #github_json_doc channel and contribute to the conversation
+* Join the #github_gsondoc channel and contribute to the conversation

 ## Example Output

 Json-doc will scan through a list of classes and create documentation based on included annotations.
 This way the code can be used as the source for your JSON REST API documentation.
-This is part of an actual output from the [sample](https://github.com/yepher/json-doc/tree/develop/code/json-doc/samples) application.
+This is part of an actual output from the [sample](https://github.com/yepher/GsonDoc/tree/develop/code/json-doc/samples) application.

 ++++++++++++++++